BitKnitting/FitHome_web/index.md

 ---
 <link rel="stylesheet" href='{{ '/assets/page-style.css' | prepend: site.baseurl | replace: '//', '/' }}'>
+# The FitHome Experience
+Using [a Smartphone app](#app) and [energy monitor](#monitor), you will get personalized, simple guidance on what to do to lower your electricity use.
+You will receive immediate feedback on how well you are doing, including the amount of money you are saving and how much better the air is because of your efforts.
+No need to plow through the random results of Google searches then sort out and try what "seems to" make sense.
+We think of the FitHome experience as a Home health Personal Trainer that comes to your house for a month.
+During that time, you easily lower your electricity and receive immediate feedback on how well you are doing.
 # Save Money
 <a href='{{ '/about/#save_money' | prepend: site.baseurl | replace: '//', '/' }}' target="_blank">Save $200/year - or more </a> on your electricity bill with no changes to your lifestyle.
 # Save lives